VictorTennekes/miniRT/README.md

 **Color**

-To switch from rgb colors to greysscale you can use the `G` key.
+To switch from rgb colors to greyscale you can use the `G` key.

 ### Images